ChanchalVe/RoleReady-AI/README.md

 ## Overview

-RoleReady AI is built for candidates who want structured, role-specific interview preparation instead of generic question lists.
+Intervory AI is built for candidates who want structured, role-specific interview preparation instead of generic question lists.
 After signing in, a user provides a job description and either uploads a resume or writes a short self-description.
 The backend sends that context to **Google Gemini**, which returns a structured interview report.
 The report is saved in **MongoDB** and can be reviewed anytime from the dashboard-style home page.

 The application focuses on **interview planning and preparation**, not live interviewing.
 There is no real-time Q&A session, voice interaction, or automated scoring of spoken or typed answers during an interview.
 Instead, Gemini produces: